NerdPirate/BrainteaserPasscode/README.md

 - Often the destination is used as one of the source operands
   - For example: 'add rax,rcx' means 'rax = rax + rcx'

-I am completely ignoring the Unix ABI calling conventions as to which function arguments are passed in which registers, which registers are callee/caller saved, etc.
+I am completely ignoring the Unix ABI calling conventions as to which function arguments are passed in which registers, which registers are callee/caller saved, etc.<br>

-I am using a flat memory model, since there is no segmentation in 64-bit mode
+I am using a flat memory model, since there is no segmentation in 64-bit mode.

 ### SSE/AVX ###
 It is very hard to find examples and clear documentation of SSE/AVX instructions such as PINSRB and PSHUFB.
 The Intel manual shows how to use the instructions in general terms, but not clear examples of syntax or the ordering of vector elements.
 Various internet forum posts, almost without exception, discuss in terms of compiler instrinsics instead of the mnemonics using AT&T or Intel syntax.